Banbury/io_image_as_mesh/README.md

 Download the repository as Zip file.
 Then install the add-on in Blender with File/User Preferences/Add-ons/Install from file.

+Rename the directory in the 'addons' folder to 'io_image_as_mesh'.

 ## Usage

 Import an image with File/Import/Image As Mesh.
 Multiple files can be imported at the same time.